-How do you know you have the official software and not malware?
+- How do you know you have the official software and not malware?
 Every person who had their coins stolen and was interested in investigating, identified that they had not downloaded from our official web site, and had instead obtained malware from some other fake site.
 Many swore they downloaded from the official site until their verified their download and found it to be malware.
-Read more about verifying your download.

-How do you create a wallet?
+Read more about verifying your download. - How do you create a wallet?
 Your wallet is a standalone container for all your bitcoin-related data.
 You should be able to create as many accounts as you need within it, each account containing separated funds much like a bank account.
-Read more about creating a wallet.

-How do you create an account?
+Read more about creating a wallet. - How do you create an account?
 Each account in your wallet is much like a bank account, with the funds in each separated from the others.
-Read more about creating an account.

-How do you receive a payment from someone else?
+Read more about creating a new account. - How do you receive a payment from someone else?
 Each account has the ability to provide countless unique and private receiving addresses and by giving a different one of these out to each person who will send you coins, allows you to receive funds from them.
-Read more about receiving a payment.

-How do you make a payment to someone else?
+Read more about receiving a payment. - How do you make a payment to someone else?
 By obtaining an address from another person, if you have coins in one of your accounts, you should be able to send some or all of those coins to that address.
+Read more about making a payment. - How do you scan the blockchain?
+Whether you have restored the wallet, or you are an advanced user and you have given out a payment destination ElectrumSV does not know about, it is necessary to be able to find payments related to your wallet that exist on the blockchain.
 Read more about making a payment.